-- 2. Prior to the first analysis using the PowerPlex® 18D System, you must create an Instrument Protocol, Size Standard, QC Protocol, Assay, File Name Convention and Results Group. - 2.a.
-To create a new Instrument Protocol, navigate to the Library, select Instrument Protocols, then select Create.
+- 2. Prior to the first analysis using the PowerPlex® Y23 System, you must create an Instrument Protocol, Size Standard, QC Protocol, Assay, File Name Convention and Results Group. - 2.a.
+To create a new Instrument Protocol, navigate to the Library, select Instrument Protocols, and then select Create.
 Alternatively, a previously created Instrument Protocol may be used.

 Figure 2 shows the settings used at Promega for the Applied Biosystems® 3500xL Genetic Analyzer for the application type, dye set, capillary length, polymer, run module and appropriate protocol information.
-The only settings that were changed from the default settings are dye set.
+The only setting that was changed from the default settings is dye set.